WLLH: Synchronous operation begun

-Moffet also began efforts to establish a second sychronized transmitter about 9 miles (14 km) away in Lawrence, which signed on the air under special temporary authority with 100 watts on December 1, 1937, with a license for the Lawrence transmitter being issued on March 4, 1941.
-The Lowell transmitter was on the Merrimack River, next to the VFW Highway.
+Moffat also worked to establish a second "synchronous amplifier" transmitter about 9 miles (14 km) away in Lawrence, which began operating with up to 100 watts under a "special experimental authorization" on December 1, 1937, with a license for the Lawrence transmitter being issued on March 4, 1941.

 The dual WLLH transmitters moved to 1400 kHz on March 29, 1941, with the implementation of the North American Regional Broadcasting Agreement (NARBA).
 Ed McMahon began his career in 1942 as an announcer for WLLH.
 In addition, the station began an FM sister station in 1947, 99.5 WLLH-FM (now WCRB).

-A company called WLLH, Inc. acquired the stations in 1963.
-In the 1960s and 70s, WLLH carried a Top 40 format with local news and weather updates.
+A company called WLLH, Inc. acquired the dual operation in 1963.
+In the 1960s and 1970s, WLLH carried a contemporary hit radio format with local news and weather updates.
 By the 1980s, the station moved to a full service adult contemporary sound.
 But as younger people switched to FM stations for their music, WLLH had to adjust its playlist.
 In 1985, WLLH switched to a country music format.
-The first song was "Luckenbach, Texas" by Waylon Jennings.
 By the 1990s, under Arnold Lerner's Merrimack Valley Wireless Talking Machine Company, WLLH had adopted an adult standards format, and was the radio home of the Lowell Spinners minor league baseball team.

-The station was sold to Mega Communications in 1999, and switched to a simulcast of Spanish-language tropical music station WNFT (1150 AM, soon renamed WAMG) that April; some of WLLH's staff, as well as Spinners games, moved to WCCM (800 AM, now WNNW).
+WLLH was sold to Mega Communications in 1999, and switched to a simulcast of Spanish-language tropical music station WNFT (1150 AM, soon renamed WAMG) that April; some of WLLH's staff, as well as Spinners games, moved to WCCM (800 AM, now WNNW).
 The WAMG simulcast continued after that station moved to 890 AM in 2003, following the sale of 1150 AM (now WWDJ) to Salem Communications.

 Mega sold WAMG and WLLH to J Sports in 2005.
 On July 24, the stations returned to English-language programming and switched to ESPN Radio.
 Most programming was simulcast on both stations, though WLLH again carried Lowell Spinners baseball, replacing WCAP, during the 2007 season; after that season, the team returned to WCAP.

 WAMG and WLLH discontinued ESPN Radio programming on September 14, 2009.
 The sports format was dropped, and the stations temporarily went dark.
 While the station was silent, on October 9, 2009, Merrimack College announced that Merrimack Warriors ice hockey games would be broadcast on WLLH beginning on November 13.

-WLLH returned to the air with test programming in late October 2009, carrying a pre-recorded loop in Spanish, with Gois Broadcasting launching the current tropical music format soon afterward.
-Initially operating the station under a local marketing agreement (LMA), Gois purchased WLLH outright in January 2010.
+WLLH returned to the air in late October 2009, once again carrying Spanish-language tropical music under the "La Nueva Mega" branding.
+The new format was programmed by Gois Broadcasting, owner of WORC in Worcester and three Connecticut radio stations, under a local marketing agreement (LMA); Gois would purchase WLLH outright in January 2010.